 A Korean firm will put a $150 million solar module factory in northwest Georgia by next year, creating 500 jobs in a segment of the state that still hasn’t fully recovered from a housing crisis a decade ago.

-Hanhwa Q CELL becomes the first Korean investor in Dalton, Ga., whose strong flooring sector is was hit hard during the downturn.
+Hanhwa Q CELL becomes the first Korean investor in Dalton, Ga., whose strong flooring sector was hit hard during the downturn.
 Construction is set to begin this year, with production beginning in 2019, according to a news release from Gov. Nathan Deal‘s office.

 The firm joins a cohort of about 80 facilities operated by Korean firms, one of the state’s largest source nations for foreign investment since Kia Motors opened a massive auto plant here in 2006, followed in due course by many parts suppliers.